PENNSYLVANIA: Masks are Mandatory in All Public Spaces

-As of April 1 at 6 p.m. a new resource became available to the citizens of PA.
-A 24/7 mental health and crisis support line for people dealing with anxiety or other difficult emotions became available.
+Citizens of PA now have a 24/7 support and referral line for people dealing with anxiety or other difficult emotions became available.
 Callers will be able to speak with staff who are trained in trauma-informed principles and will listen, assess the person’s needs, triage, and refer to other local supports and professionals as needed.

 COVID-19 | Coronavirus Resources for Pennsylvanians

 U.S. Senator for Pennsylvania, Bob Casey, shares resources to help you, your family, and your community navigate the challenges of this difficult time.
 This page will be updated regularly to best reflect the most updated information available.

 Senator Casey’s office remains ready to meet the needs of Pennsylvanians remotely.
 Should you need direct assistance, please contact the office either by phone at (202) 224-6324 or on my website here.